 There is a written agreement with Charmouth parish council, who have insisted that only members fly.
 We have to provide a list of car number to the Beach Superintendent.
 This site is closed all the School Summer Holidays mid-July to the end of August.

 South coast site between Axminster and Bridport.
 Drive into Charmouth from the A35; turn off to the beach as signed.
 Park in the first car park on the left - what3words - ///summit.woof.smallest

 Walk across wooden footbridge, you are in the landing area.
 Be careful to check car park closing times as the gates get locked.

 Not really suitable for the inexperienced or if your ground handling is a little rusty.
 Over the years HG pilots have dominated flying here but the fact that there is no longer a take-off into wind has resulted in Charmouth being confined to paragliding.

-The main difficulty.
+The main difficulty is that over the years the cliffs have slipped and the main take offs have disappeared.
 The further the wind is off to the west, the easier it is to leave the ground, but the greater the difficulty of picking up lift on a fast downwind glide.
 You need to inflate your glider where possible and this can mean on the beach or bottom landing.
 Assess the wind direction with the glider inflated and ground handle across or up the slope until it is possible to take off.
 Direction and wind speed change the most favourable spot.